 There is a compelling case for overturning existing sex work laws in South Australia.
 The archaic criminal laws attached to sex work cause harm, putting sex workers’ safety at risk by preventing them from reporting real crimes committed against them.

-Consensual sex between two consenting adults should not be a crime – and in most of Australia it isn’t.
+Consensual sex between consenting adults should not be a crime – and in most of Australia it isn’t.

 The South Australian laws as they stand are contrary to the positions taken by the World Health Organisation (WHO), Amnesty International, Human Rights Watch, UNAIDS, the International Labour Organisation (ILO) and the Global Alliance Against Traffic in Women (GAATW).